How to leave a gift in your Will

 Can the University of Leicester help with writing a Will?

 We can offer you a free Will through the Free Wills Network.
 We will put you in touch with a solicitor who can help you make or amend a simple Will at no cost.
-For more information, please contact Rosie O’Connor (contact details as above).
+For more information, please contact the Philanthropy Team (contact details as above).

 What are the different types of legacy gifts?

 There are a number of different types of gifts you can leave in your Will.
 We would advise you to explore all options with your solicitor.
 The two types we most regularly receive are:

 - Residuary gift - a gift of a percentage of a person's estate.
 Gifts of this type are the most beneficial as they retain their value over time.

 - Pecuniary gift - a cash gift of a specified amount.
 It is recommended for pecuniary gifts to be index linked so that their value doesn't depreciate over time.

 Do you have any recommended wording for including a gift in my Will?